fl1ckthekid/ao-onikita/README.md

 # Prerequisites
 - The RPG Maker XP RTP is required to run this game.
 Download here: http://dl.degica.com/rpgmakerweb/run-time-packages/xp_rtp104e.exe | DON'T DOWNLOAD THE .DLL FROM OTHER WEBSITES.
 - If you're using Joiplay, the RTP will be automatically downloaded for you by default.
 (Haven't tested with other Android emulators yet.)

+# Platforms
+- Portable
+  - The game in its original state.
+Made with the RPG Maker XP engine and runs on 48fps.
+Can run on other platforms with emulation.
+- Win32
+  - The game ported to the RPG Maker VX Ace engine.
+Runs smoothly; cannot run on other platforms without a Win32 environment.
 # Help on difficult puzzles
 - Piano puzzle